HTTP-RPC/Kilo/README.md

 ```

 Deprecated elements will be identified as such in the output.

-A JSON version of the generated documentation can be obtained by specifying an "Accept" type of "application/json" in the request headers.
-The response can be used to process an API definition programatically; for example, to generate client-side stub code.

 # WebServiceProxy
 The `WebServiceProxy` class is used to submit API requests to a server.
 It provides the following constructor, which accepts a string representing the HTTP method to execute and the URI of the requested resource: